Our Parish Team consists of the following dedicated members:

 One to one support is available by making an appointment with a member of the Bereavement Support Team.
 Please contact the parish office

 The Alliance of the Two Hearts, Ireland is a branch of the Alliance of the Holy Family International.
 Formed in 1990, the Alliance of the Holy Family International (AHFI) is a movement of youth, family, clergy, and media practitioners who organised themselves to promote the Alliance of the Hearts of Jesus and Mary, not only as a devotion, but also as a way of life.
 It is a way of life because of four basic elements, which if the family will do together faithfully will guarantee the holiness of their home.
 These elements are praying the ROSARY together daily, going to Mass regularly (daily if possible) and receiving HOLY COMMUNION, going to the Sacrament of Reconciliation or CONFESSION, and HOLY HOURS of Adoration of the Blessed Sacrament.
+The Two Hearts Devotions take place on the first Friday of the month at 7.30pm.

 If you would like to know more about the group please contact: Claire Kelly or Siobhan O’Sullivan through the parish office